It's Never Been Easier to Create the Hair Trends From Music's Big Night - E! Online

 Soft Waves

 - Apply the Suave Flexible Definition Wave Mousse to damp hair.
-Suave says this product is so good for crunch-free curls — it leaves the hair super soft without frizz.
+This product is great for crunch-free curls — it leaves the hair super soft without the frizz.

 - Use a Denman brush and fingers to separate hair into small sections.